 AAP's COVID immunization schedule now diverges from CDC

-But earlier this year, the HHS secretary — a prominent vaccine skeptic — replaced the entire CDC panel, naming several doctors and researchers who have repeatedly questioned the safety of commonly used vaccines and ingredients.
+Earlier this year, the HHS secretary — a prominent vaccine skeptic — replaced the entire CDC panel, naming several doctors and researchers who have repeatedly questioned the safety of commonly used vaccines and ingredients.

 In a social media post announcing the updated FDA criteria, Kennedy said the updated COVID-19 vaccines would be “available for all patients who choose them after consulting with their doctors.”

-While their efficacy against infection has waned since their initial rollout in the early days of the pandemic, COVID-19 vaccines do a good job preventing severe disease, hospitalization and death, which remain a bigger risk for seniors, young children and people with underlying health risks.
+While their efficacy against infection has largely waned since their initial rollout in the early days of the pandemic, COVID-19 vaccines do a good job preventing severe disease, hospitalization and death, which remain a bigger risk for seniors, young children and people with underlying health risks.

 In Colorado, more than 4,500 people have been hospitalized due to COVID-19 since Oct.
 1, 2024, according to state health officials.